 15 Signs of a Clingy Partner & How to Stop Being Clingy

-The definition of clinginess – what it means to be clingy in relationships
+What it means to be clingy in relationships

 In relationships, clinginess is typically defined as constantly needing reassurance or support from your partner, often compulsively or frantically.

-There are many reasons for clingy behavior, ranging from fulfilling unmet needs low self-esteem or relationship anxiety.
 It can even be caused by conditions like Rejection Sensitivity Dysphoria, which can manifest as clinging to someone they want approval from, like their romantic partners.

 Examples of clinginess in relationships